 Any family rituals you carry on, or that you have created?

 My grandmother loved to celebrate the first day of spring.
 She would have me invite my friends over and she would make cupcakes.
 I try to carry that one on.
-We’ve also created some rituals around holidays, as we’re a bit of mish-mosh of religions and traditions.
+We’ve also created some rituals around holidays, as we’re a bit of a mish-mash of religions and traditions.
 We celebrate every equinox and solstice with a special meal and a reading of a series of books we love about mice in the woods by a Japanese writer, Kazuo Iwamura.
 On Christmas morning, we always go outside, no matter the weather.
 We’ll go for a snowy walk or hike, and then we come back and open presents.
 Then, we order Chinese food.
 The girls are really into this routine–this past Christmas, I tried to cook dinner, and they got mad!
 They said it wouldn’t be Christmas without Chinese food.
 I grew up without too many rituals and I craved them, so I’m trying to create more now that I’m a mother.

 How has your upbringing informed your life as a mother?

-I was raised by a single mother who had a lot on her plate, and so I was a pretty independent kid.
+I was raised by a single mother who had a lot on her plate, so I was a pretty independent kid.
 I think that this has made me do two things as a mother that sometimes seem contrary to each other.
 On one hand, I recognize that my kids are capable of making decisions for themselves and taking care of themselves, so I give them a lot of responsibility, but on the other, I try to give them a lot of structure and support, because that seems to make them feel stronger in the world.
 When I was little, my mom was a bit of a hippie and a seeker, and (to make a long story short), we did some traveling on a rainbow bus, which I think just about sums it up.
 I’m way more conservative as a parent than she was, but the interesting twist is that now we live together, and we’re parenting side by side (I have a 14-year-old sister).
 She’s more conservative of a parent than she was, too.

 When and why did you decide to start your blog and consequently your book?

 I started the blog in 2008 as a way to hold recipes from my conversations at the farmers’ market.
-I started thinking about the book in 2009 because I was so excited about making our basic foods from scratch, and I couldn’t quite seem to find the right book to help me through.
+I started thinking about the book in 2009 because I was so excited about making our basic foods from scratch, and I couldn’t quite seem to find the right book to help me.
 I sold the book in 2010 and spent the next year writing, researching, and testing.

 Do you have a favorite recipe from your book?